La Penca bombing: Attack

 A press conference had been arranged in the guerrilla outpost of La Penca by Edén Pastora, a former Sandinista military commander who had switched allegiance to the Contras.
 The press conference took place in an enclosed hut on stilts, on the northern bank of the San Juan River that separates Costa Rica from Nicaragua.
 The event had been convened by Contra officials in the Costa Rican capital of San José.
 The journalists arrived at La Penca past nightfall, after traveling all day over land and by canoe from San José.
 Because of the late hour, Pastora initially asked that the press conference start on the following morning, but as the reporters began peppering the guerrilla leader with questions, an impromptu conference began and the reporters and television news crews gathered with Pastora around a chest-high table in the main room of the hut.

 The bomb is believed to have been hidden in an aluminum camera case, planted by an individual carrying a stolen Danish passport issued under the name "Per Anker Hansen".
 Afterwards, survivors commented that they found it odd that "Hansen" had so zealously guarded his "camera equipment" by wrapping the unwieldy aluminum box in plastic.
 "Hansen" is believed to have deposited the camera case containing the bomb under the table.
 News footage showed the suspected bomber gesturing to his camera as if to indicate an equipment malfunction and then leaving the room.
 The bomber may have detonated the bomb remotely using a walkie-talkie signal.
 Seconds after "Hansen" left the room, an explosion ripped through the hut, leaving the injured and dying crying out in pain and calling for help the darkness.

 Those killed in the bombing were an American journalist, Linda Frazier; a Costa Rican cameraman, Jorge Quirós; his assistant, Evelio Sequeira; and four of Pastora's men.
+About a dozen other people were seriously wounded.
 Pastora was seriously injured in both legs.
-About a dozen other people were seriously wounded.
+His injuries were severe enough that he had to receive skin grafts to the shins and thighs and regularly apply ointment to his wounds.
+Five months after the bombing, he still sometimes found pieces of wire and metal lodged in his skin.
 "Hansen", who was unhurt by the bombing, was taken to San José together with the other victims and soon disappeared.